Architects of Intelligence

 “No one who cares about the future of human dignity can afford to skip [Rise of the Robots].”— Jaron Lanier, author of You Are Not a Gadget

-Ford is the founder of a Silicon Valley-based software development firm and the author of two books: New York Times bestselling Rise of the Robots: Technology and the Threat of a Jobless Future and The Lights in the Tunnel: Automation, Accelerating Technology and the Economy of the Future.
-Rise of the Robots received the Financial Times/McKinsey Business Book of the Year Award and was named one of Business Insider’s Best Business Books of the Year.
+Ford is the founder of a Silicon Valley-based software development firm and the author of three books: Architects of Intelligence, the New York Times bestselling Rise of the Robots: Technology and the Threat of a Jobless Future, and The Lights in the Tunnel: Automation, Accelerating Technology and the Economy of the Future.
 He has over 25 years of experience in computer design and software development, and holds a computer engineering degree from the University of Michigan, Ann Arbor and a graduate business degree from UCLA.
 He has written for publications including Fortune, Forbes, The Atlantic, The Washington Post, Project Syndicate, The Huffington Post and The Fiscal Times.
-Ford has also appeared on numerous radio and television shows, including programs on NPR and CNBC, and was a main stage TED2017 speaker.
+Ford has also appeared on numerous radio and television shows, including programs on NPR and CNBC.